jkulak/git-ninja/README.md

 * commit: contains commit info and points to a tree
 * tag: contains tag info and points to a tree

-Tree with trees and blobs:
+A tree with other trees and blobs:

 ```bash
 . (tree)